khoih-prog/GSM_Generic/README.md

 */
 int peek();

-/** Delete the SMS from Modem memory and proccess answer */ void flush();
+/** Delete the SMS from Modem memory and process answer */ void flush();
 ```